 "phrases" : ["password","Password","Pass","pass","codigo","key","pwd"]

-- Save the changes and exit from vi editor.
+Save the changes in the file and exit Vi editor.

 - This feature is supported only English characters in the password file.

-In case of a failure, log in SmartView Tracker / SmartLog will show:
+In case of a failure, a log in SmartView Tracker / SmartLog shows:

 Failed to process the file